osrf-migration/srcsim-wiki/cloud.md

 * Each constellation consists of 2 machine instances (simulator and field computer), so the hours are subtracted in pairs. i.e. Running a constellation up for 1 hour will deduct 2 hours from your budget.
 * Teams are able to launch as many constellations at the same time as they wish.
 But note that this is being taken from your budget.
 * There are no partial hours.
-So having a constellation up for 5 minutes counts as 1 hour.
-Likewise, having the constellation up for 65 minutes will count as 2 hours.
+So having one machine instance up for 5 minutes counts as 1 hour.
+Likewise, having the machine instance up for 65 minutes will count as 2 hours.
 Use your time wisely.